Associate Professor, Faculty of Engineering

-Currently we also have a range of PhD opportunities available.
-If you are an EU/UK student, you could also be eligible for a full stipend.
+Currently we have a range of PhD opportunities available.
+If you are an EU/UK student, you could also be eligible for a full stipend (see below).
 Please be aware that applications for the 2016/2017 academic year have now closed.
 Applicants will only now be considered for 2017 start unless you have already secured funding.

 Current PhD projects include: